Skip to main content

 Why this matters for paid acquisition

-The economics of paid acquisition tighten when fees are 5% instead of 22%.
-A campaign that was barely profitable at a 22% cap can run materially deeper into the LTV curve at 8%.
+A migrated app’s web acquisition runs at roughly 8% all-in on a new subscriber (3.5% Recurr platform + ~4.66% Stripe at $17 ARPU, US baseline) instead of the 22% blended store fee.
+A campaign that was barely profitable at a 22% take can run materially deeper into the LTV curve when the take drops to ~8%.
 Concretely: if a subscriber’s lifetime value is 200netoftheoldfeestructure,thesamesubscribersLTVunderwebrailsiscloserto200 net of the old fee structure, the same subscriber's LTV under web rails is closer to 240–$260 (depending on cohort retention and Y1/Y2+ mix).
 That’s not a marginal improvement — it shifts which channels and which CACs are economically viable.
 Apps that move first see compounding in two places:

-• Existing book: the migrated cohort returns 10–25 points of margin for the lifetime of each subscription
+• Existing book: the migrated cohort recovers margin permanently for the lifetime of each subscription (see where the recovery comes from for the worked numbers)

 • New cohorts: every dollar of paid acquisition spent post-migration runs on the lower fee structure from the first charge